emqx/MQTTX/README.md

 ---

-[MQTT X](https://mqttx.app) is a cross-platform MQTT 5.0 client tool open sourced by [EMQ](https://www.emqx.com/en), which can run on macOS, Linux and Windows, and supports formatting MQTT payload.
+[MQTTX](https://mqttx.app) is a cross-platform MQTT 5.0 client tool open sourced by [EMQ](https://www.emqx.com/en), which can run on macOS, Linux and Windows, and supports formatting MQTT payload.

-[MQTT X](https://mqttx.app) simplifies test operation with the help of a familiar, chat-like interface.
+[MQTTX](https://mqttx.app) simplifies test operation with the help of a familiar, chat-like interface.
 It’s easy and quick to create multiple, simultaneous online MQTT client connections, and can test the connection, publishing, and subscription functions of MQTT/TCP, MQTT/TLS, MQTT/WebSocket as well as other MQTT protocol features.

 > [MQTT](http://mqtt.org/faq) stands for MQ Telemetry Transport.
 It is a publish/subscribe, extremely simple and lightweight messaging protocol, designed for constrained devices and low-bandwidth, high-latency or unreliable networks.